erikr/erikr/posts/10-tips-leading-data-teams.md

 My job was to build this.
 Over the next two years, we defined the product roadmap, recruited a small but stellar team of data scientists and software engineers, stood up our cloud architecture, and ingested terabtyes of multimodal biological data.
 Our infrastructure, capabilities, and expertise enabled target validation and companion diagnostics (CDx) development.

-In March 2021, we went public (with the ticker `$RXDX`), announced positive phase 1 data, and expanded indications to systemic scleroderma.
+In March 2021, we IPO'd, announced positive phase 1 data, and expanded indications to systemic scleroderma.
 At the end of 2022, we announced positive phase 2 data in IBD.
 In 2023, after two years as the best-performing biotech stock, we were acquired by Merck for $10.8B.
 This outcome was a win for patients and shareholders, but the journey was not without adversity, tribulation, and failure.
 Although your context will differ from mine, I hope this list of "things I wish I knew" serves as a helpful resource.

 ## Table of Contents